eHealthAfrica/aether-consumer-sdk/README.md

 ### Data Type Definition

 Each implementation will need something different from `Resource` a `Job`.
 As such, we need to define a schema for what a valid `Job` and `Resource` should consist of.
-The schema itself is a JSONSchema that descibes the valid structure for the type.
+The schema itself is a JSONSchema that describes the valid structure for the type.

 The schemas for each type should be placed in `aet.consumer.BaseConsumer[schemas] (:Dict[str, Any])`.
 Generally, it's best to subclass BaseConsumer, and override any methods you'd like, including the `schemas` property.
 Every type registered in `aet.api.APIServer[_allowed_types] (:ClassVar[Dict[str, List]])` needs to have a schema registered in the subclassed Consumer.
-In this way, you can add more than one resource type, or other things you want persited, and provide an API to CRUD and validate those resources.
+In this way, you can add more than one resource type, or other things you want persisted, and provide an API to CRUD and validate those resources.
 Unless you really need it, it's recommended that you stick to `Resource` and `Job`.

 ### API

 The API operates on the types defined in the previous section.
-All registered types get the following behaviours by default:
+All registered types get the following behaviors by default:
 `'READ', 'CREATE', 'DELETE', 'LIST', 'VALIDATE', 'SCHEMA'` In addition, `Jobs` and only Jobs get the methods:
 `'PAUSE', 'RESUME', 'STATUS'`